ServedSpicy/Documentation/Topics/Client/Recipe Resolving.md

-## Recipe Resolving
+# Recipe Resolving

-Using the container configuration tuples `< Position | Spice >`, <br>
+To reduce the storage on the controller required by recipes, <br>
-one can resolve a recipes ingredient lists keys from being names <br>
+one can resolve them to only the `Container Position` and <br>
-to the more compact position of the spice container.

-This way we also don't have to upload the container configuration itself.
+the `Spice Amount`.

+## Container Position

+The position can be determined by taking the spice's <br>
+name and searching for the corresponding container <br>
+in the spices configuration.